SergioRt1/INTRODUCTION-TO-COMPLEX-SYSTEMS/README.md

 ### How to use

- You need to put a file with a list of real numbers inside the root directory of the project then build, compile and execute the project with the following commands.
+ You need to put a file with a list of real numbers inside the project folder, then build, compile and execute the project with the following commands.

   ```
   mvn package